pariharmadhukar/Phtotography/README.md

-# 📸 Photographer Portfolio – React Website UI
+# 📸 Creative Photography Portfolio with 3D Integration

-This is a modern, responsive **photography and media production portfolio website** built using **React.js**, **Tailwind CSS**, and **Framer Motion**.
+This is a professional and visually engaging photography portfolio website built with React.js and integrated with Three.js using **React Three Fiber** for interactive 3D model rendering.
+The site features animated UI components, service descriptions, an about section, contact form, and more., responsive **photography and media production portfolio website** built using **React.js**, **Tailwind CSS**, and **Framer Motion**.
 The design is tailored for showcasing services such as photo retouching, cinematic video editing, and creative photography.

 ## 🛠️ Features

-- ⚡ Smooth and responsive UI
+- ✨ Modern UI with responsive design

-- 🎞️ Cinematic service showcase with images and icons
+-🖼️ Photo & video services showcase

-- 🎨 Animated components with Framer Motion
+-💼 About section with professional background

-- 🖼️ Service section with alternating layouts
+-💬 Contact form with WhatsApp call button

-- 🧑‍💼 About section describing skills (Photoshop, Premiere Pro, Cinematic Editing)
+-🎥 Services using Adobe Photoshop & Premiere Pro

-- 📞 Contact form with social media integration and a call button
+-🌐 Social media integration (Instagram, WhatsApp)

-- 📱 Fully mobile-responsive
+-🌟 3D model rendered using Three.js via React Three Fiber

-- 💡 Clean and structured code using reusable components
+-📱 Fully responsive for mobile & desktop

 ## 🧪 Tech Stack